Dear Socks, Dear Buddy: History

 The idea for the book originated with Clinton's publisher, Simon & Schuster, who were interested in a follow-up to Clinton's best-selling 1996 volume It Takes a Village.
 It also followed prior First Lady Barbara Bush's popular 1990 effort Millie's Book, about the prior White House dog.
 Plans for Dear Socks, Dear Buddy were announced in June 1998 and it was stated that Linda Kulman, a reporter based in Washington, would assist Clinton in the writing.
 Book magazine would subsequently characterize Kulman's role as that of a ghostwriter.
+However, in his memoir Even This I Get To Experience, Norman Lear, who Bill Clinton has acknowledged he had been of friend of since 1981, alleged that he and his son Ben wrote the book and that it was a product of them putting "our imaginations together;" However, this claim is unverified, with Kulman also acknowledged to be Hillary's collaborator on the book in a June 1998 Los Angeles Times article.

 The book had a first printing put at somewhere between 400,000 and 500,000 copies.
 Its actual sales were around 350,000 copies.
 The book did not sell as well as It Takes a Village had, in part because the nature of the book was different and in part because Clinton did not engage in the same level of promotional activity for it.
-The book came out as the Lewinsky scandal turned into the impeachment of Bill Clinton, which contributed to Clinton's lessened efforts in promoting the book.
+The book came out as the Lewinsky scandal turned into the impeachment of Bill Clinton, which contributed to Clinton's lessened effort in promoting the book.